-iii.
-The graduate is able to find a balance between possible solutions of requirements, technical possibilities and genuine interests of the parties involved.

-4) A scientific approach

-- a.
-The graduate has the habit of reflecting upon his or her own work and continuously uses relevant information to improve his or her capabilities. - b.
-The graduate has the attitude of encouraging his or her personal development and improving his or her expertise. - c.
-The graduate makes decisions based on facts, quantified information and solid arguments and is able to evaluate these decisions. - d.
-The graduate is able to judge if available tools and techniques suffice for the problem at hand, is able to apply the proper tools and techniques and is able to contribute to the development of new tools, theories and techniques if these are not available. - e.
-The graduate is able to develop a model to describe/schematise parts of reality of limited complexity, i.e. the graduate is able to describe civil engineering processes and objects qualitatively (in terms of basic principles) and, where necessary and possible, is able to quantify this description in terms of mathematical relationships. - f.
-The graduate knows that models only approximate reality and is able to use them appropriately whenever this is beneficial. - g.
-The graduate's scientific attitude is not restricted to the boundaries of Civil Engineering and Management.

-5) Basic intellectual skills

-- a.
-The graduate is able to work independently on assignments / projects of limited complexity. - b.
-The graduate is able to work systematically and methodically. - c.
-The graduate is able to analyse problems and information thoroughly and systematically, is aware of analogies between problems and is able to determine connections between different aspects of problems or information of limited complexity. - d.
-The graduate is competent in numeracy and is aware of orders of magnitudes. - e.
-The graduate is able to reflect on issues in the different subfields of Civil Engineering and Management.

-6) Competent in cooperating and communicating

-- a.
-The graduate is able to work effectively in a multidisciplinary environment, can act in different roles depending on the situation, and can take responsibility as a team member. - b.
-The graduate knows the importance of oral and written communication, and can make effective use of them, which means that: - i.
-The graduate is capable of collecting and selecting relevant information; - The graduate is skilled in properly documenting and presenting results of his or her work, including the underlying knowledge, choices and considerations, to colleagues and to a broader public; - iii.
-The graduate is competent in reasoning; - iv.
-The graduate adheres to existing academic conventions, such as giving proper credit and referencing.

-7) Takes account of the temporal and societal context

-- a.
-The graduate is able to position the field of Civil Engineering in its societal context. - b.
-The graduate is able to form an opinion or judgement and contribute to discussions about matters related to Civil Engineering and Management. - c.
-The graduate knows that compromises are unavoidable and is able to deal with them. - d.
-The graduate is aware of the disadvantages for society of certain decisions.
+- b.
+This means that: - i.
+Graduates have synthetic skills with respect to design projects; - ii.
+Graduates are application-oriented towards the civil engineering field when designing; - iii.
+Graduates are able to find a balance between possible solutions of requirements, technical possibilities and genuine interests of the parties involved. - 4) A scientific approach - a.
+Graduates have the habit of reflecting upon their own work and continuously use relevant information to improve their capabilities. - b.
+Graduates have the attitude of encouraging their personal development and improving their expertise. - c.
+Graduates make decisions based on facts, quantified information and solid arguments and are able to evaluate these decisions. - d.
+Graduates are able to judge if available tools and techniques suffice for the problem at hand, are able to apply the proper tools and techniques and are able to contribute to the development of new tools, theories and techniques if these are not available. - e.
+Graduates are able to develop a model to describe/schematise parts of reality of limited complexity, i.e. the graduates are able to describe civil engineering processes and objects qualitatively (in terms of basic principles) and, where necessary and possible, are able to quantify this description in terms of mathematical relationships. - f.
+Graduates know that models only approximate reality and are able to use them appropriately whenever this is beneficial. - g.
+The scientific attitude of graduates is not restricted to the boundaries of Civil Engineering and Management. - 5) Basic intellectual skills - a.
+Graduates are able to work independently on assignments / projects of limited complexity. - b.
+Graduates are able to work systematically and methodically. - c.
+Graduates are able to analyse problems and information thoroughly and systematically, are aware of analogies between problems and are able to determine connections between different aspects of problems or information of limited complexity. - d.
+Graduates are competent in numeracy and are aware of orders of magnitudes. - e.
+Graduates are able to reflect on issues in the different subfields of Civil Engineering and Management. - 6) Competent in cooperating and communicating - a.
+Graduates are able to work effectively in a multidisciplinary environment, can act in different roles depending on the situation, and can take responsibility as a team member. - b.
+Graduates know the importance of oral and written communication, and can make effective use of them, which means that: - i.
+Graduates are capable of collecting and selecting relevant information; - Graduates are skilled in properly documenting and presenting results of their work, including the underlying knowledge, choices and considerations, to colleagues and to a broader public; - iii.
+Graduates are competent in reasoning; - iv.
+Graduates adhere to existing academic conventions, such as giving proper credit and referencing. - 7) Takes account of the temporal and societal context - a.
+Graduates are able to position the field of civil engineering in its societal context. - b.
+Graduates are able to form an opinion or judgement and contribute to discussions about matters related to Civil Engineering and Management. - c.
+Graduates know that compromises are unavoidable and are able to deal with them. - d.
+Graduates are aware of the disadvantages for society of certain decisions.

-3.2 PURPOSE OF THE PROGRAMME
+3.2 PURPOSE OF THE CE PROGRAMME

-The BSc programme aims to provide academic knowledge, understanding, competencies and skills in the domain of CE and certain sub-domains at a level which qualifies the graduate for:
+The CE programme aims to provide academic knowledge, understanding, competencies and skills in the domain of CE and certain sub-domains at a level which qualifies the graduate for: